lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 # Start the local dev server (opens at 'http://localhost:4321')
 pnpm dev
 ```

+> [!warning]- Astro shows the dev server address after data sync
+>
+> When running `pnpm dev`, Astro loads external data (e.g. via loaders) and syncs content before starting the dev server, which may cause a slight delay depending on network conditions and data size.

 You can explore the current theme freely.
 Additionally, the following commands are available: